 How To Write An Amazing Mr And Mrs Wedding Speech

 When a bride and groom give a joint speech it immediately says ‘hey, we’re a team’.
-It naturally creates a double act and is the perfect comedy opportunity to play light hearted comments off of each other.
-The pressure’s off the groom and no one has to speak ‘on behalf’ of anyone else.
-It also means both the bride and groom get to be nice about their folks, compliment the in-laws and say a big thank you to everyone for being part of their day.
+It naturally creates a comedy double act and gets people laughing.
+No one has to speak ‘on behalf’ of anyone else, meaning both the bride and the groom get to pay a personal tribute to their folks and say a big thank you to everyone for being part of their day.

-Set aside an afternoon where you can both sit down to work out the basics – who do you want to thank, what do you want to say, how will you get people laughing and how can you make the speech memorable?
-Consider the structure of a traditional groom’s speech and follow the advice on how to make your speech seem like a story as opposed to a collection of random anecdotes.
+Set aside an afternoon where you can both sit down to work out the basics… who do you want to thank, what do you want to say, how will you get people laughing and how can you make the speech memorable?

 Decide on your double act